ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 {: tip}
 <!--#/istutorial#-->

-Regardless of the compute option, Kubernetes, Cloud Foundry, Cloud Functions, or Virtual Servers, enterprises seek to minimize downtime and create resilient architectures that achieve maximum availability.
+Regardless of the compute option, Kubernetes, Cloud Foundry, Cloud Functions, Code Engine or Virtual Servers, enterprises seek to minimize downtime and create resilient architectures that achieve maximum availability.
 This tutorial highlights IBM Cloud's capabilities to build resilient solutions, and in doing so, answers the following questions.

 - What should I consider when preparing a solution to be globally available?
 - How available compute options help you deliver multi-region applications?